All Products

 );

-3. Click OK to finish adding the field.
+3. Click OK to complete the addition of fields.

-2. In the Batch Import dialog box, enter SQL code according to the batch import format.
+2. In the Batch Import dialog box, write SQL code according to the batch import format.

 Field name||Field type||Description||Is primary key||Is metadata